a20351766/udo.1.4.0/docs/source/developapps/application.md

 Now our application has access to a second network, `BondNet`, simultaneously with `PaperNet`!

-We can see here a powerful feature of Hyperledger Fabric -- applications can participate in a **network of networks**, by connecting to multiple gateway peers, each of which is joined to multiple network channels.
+We can see here a powerful feature of Hyperledger UDO -- applications can participate in a **network of networks**, by connecting to multiple gateway peers, each of which is joined to multiple network channels.
 Applications will have different rights in different channels according to their wallet identity